ryim/Newcastle-University-Off-Campus-Access/README.md

    Now, you can run `nclscp` from anywhere on your system without having to type the whole path out.

 Note: It's a pain to type your password in twice whenever you want to transfer files, but this is the way the technology works.
 To avoid this, you can set up RSA key pairs (tutorial available at: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
 Newcastle University has recently changed its policy on RSA keys, so make sure that your key setup complies with their up-to-date guidelines.

+The `nclscp` script automates the use of the external `scp` and `ssh` commands, and does not access or store any passwords itself.

 ## Licensing
 Please see the "LICENSE" file distributed alongside this file for licensing information.